 • Attendance will be regularly taken by the instructor.
-One (1) point of credit will be given to each student who is present when attendance is taken.
 Any absences that do not meet University criteria for 'excused' will result in a student not receiving credit for that day.
 Any student who attends class but does not participate in a graded attendance event (e.g., a Canvas survey does not work for them for technical reasons) must present themselves to the instructor immediately following lecture to receive attendance credit.
-All students will have their lowest 3 attendance scores dropped at the end of the semester (i.e. students are allowed three absences for the semester without any required justification or penalty).
+However, some leniency is automatically built in: up to a few absences will not be penalized and do not require justification.